 - Use a cotton pad and hold it to your lashes.
 To do this, soak the pad with your oil of choice, keep your eyes closed, and apply to your lash line for a few minutes.

 - Use a cotton swab or a spoolie to apply the oil directly to the lash line.
 Soak your tool of choice in the oil and swipe it on your lash line where the lash adhesive sits.
 You can leave it on overnight and wash it off in the morning.

 Some Pros recommend coconut oil, olive oil, and castor oil because of the reported benefits for eyelash growth.
 There isn’t much research out there to back up those claims, but these oils are generally considered safe to use.
-Do your own research to see what works best for you.
+The benefits of olive oil are that it works quickly, meanwhile the benefits of coconut oil are that it works even quicker to remove the adhesive.
+You can use castor oil to keep your eyelashes thick since it works a bit slower and requires more application.
+Either way, using an oil based cleanser will start to dissolve the lash glue.
+The oil combined with the ingredients in the eyelash glue will cause it to loosen and allow the extensions to come off.
+It is best to do your own research to see what works best for you.

 You should spot test any oil on a small part of your skin for a few hours to check for allergic reactions.
 You can also chat with your dermatologist to get safe oil recommendations for your skin.